HanInformatics/SejongParaConc/README.md

 python para_conc.py

-After running there are sentence paired files under 'conc' directory which is created newly.
+After running it, there are sentence paired files under 'conc' directory which is created newly.
-Voila.
+Voilà.